-Question No. Function Question Score Evidence-Summary Why Who Record/documented Information Maturity narrative for assessed score 50 Training, awareness and competence How does the organisation ensure that persons under its direct control undertaking asset management related activities have an appropriate level of competence in terms of education, training or experience?
-3 Centralines uses a software package called "Vault" to track competencies and training/re-training requirements. development and implementation of an asset management system is the competence of persons undertaking these activities. organisations should have effective means in place for ensuring the competence of employees to carry out their designated Managers, supervisors, persons responsible for developing training programmes.
+Why Who Record/documented Information Maturity narrative for assessed score A critical success factor for the effective development and implementation of an asset management system is the competence of persons undertaking these activities. organisations should have effective means in place for ensuring the competence of employees to carry out their designated asset management function(s).
+Where an organisation has contracted service providers undertaking elements of its asset management system then the organisation shall assure itself that the outsourced service provider also has suitable arrangements in place to manage the competencies of its employees.
+The organisation should ensure that the individual and corporate competencies it requires are in place and actively monitor, develop and maintain an appropriate balance of these competencies.
+Managers, supervisors, persons responsible for developing training programmes.
 Staff responsible for procurement and service agreements.
 HR staff and those responsible for recruitment.
 Evidence of a competency assessment framework that aligns with established frameworks such as the asset management Competencies Requirements Framework (Version 2.0); National Occupational Standards for Management and Leadership; UK Standard for Professional Engineering Competence, Engineering Council, 2005.
 Competency requirements are identified and assessed for all persons carrying out asset management related activities - internal and contracted.
 Requirements are reviewed and staff reassessed at appropriate intervals aligned to asset management requirements.
-53 Communication, participation and consultation How does the organisation ensure that pertinent asset management information is effectively communicated to and from employees and other stakeholders, including contracted service providers?
-2 Given the small size of the business, communication at Centralines is effective at all levels of the organisation.
-Top management and senior management representative(s), employees' representative(s), employee's trade union representative(s); contracted service provider management and employee representative(s); representative(s) from the organisation's Health, Safety and Environmental team.
+Widely used AM practice standards require that pertinent asset management information is effectively communicated to and from employees and other stakeholders including contracted service providers.
+Pertinent information refers to information required in order to effectively and efficiently comply with and deliver asset management strategy, plan(s) and objectives.
+This will include for example the communication of the asset management policy, asset performance information, and planning information as appropriate to contractors.
+Top management and senior management representative(s), employees' representative(s), employee's trade union representative(s); contracted service provider management and employee representative(s); representative(s); representative(s) from the organisation's Health, Safety and Environmental team.
 Key stakeholder representative(s).
 Asset management policy statement prominently displayed on notice boards, intranet and internet; use of organisation's website for displaying asset performance data; evidence of formal briefings to employees, stakeholders and contracted service providers; evidence of inclusion of asset management issues in team meetings and contracted service provider contract meetings; newsletters, etc. The organisation has determined pertinent information and relevant parties.
 Some effective two way communication is in place but as yet not all relevant parties are clear on their roles and responsibilities with respect to asset management information.
-59 Asset Management System documentation What documentation has the organisation established to describe the main elements of its asset management system and interactions between them?
-2 The main elements of the Asset Management System are documented in the Asset Management Policy, the Regulatory Asset Management Plan, Standards, and are reviewed at prescribed intervals.
-Gaps still exist.
 Widely used AM practice standards require an organisation maintain up to date documentation that ensures that its asset management systems (i.e. the systems the organisation has in place to meet the standards) can be understood, communicated and operated (e.g. s4.5 of PAS 55 requires the maintenance of up to date documentation of the asset management system requirements specified throughout s4 of PAS 55).
 The management team that has overall responsibility for asset management.
 Managers engaged in asset management activities.
 The documented information describing the main elements of the asset management system (process(es)) and their interaction.
 The organisation in the process of documenting its asset management system and has documentation in place that describes some, but not all, of the main elements of its asset management system and their interaction.